 Making a Difference

 A new study, which analyzed decades of data on North American birds alone, estimates that the continent’s bird populations have fallen by 29 percent since 1970.
-That’s almost three billion fewer individuals than there was five decades ago.
+That’s almost three billion fewer individuals than there were five decades ago.

 Each of us can make a difference with everyday actions that together can save millions of birds.
 The non-lethal and essentially harmless methods we’ve outlined above will help protect your crops even as they keep avian populations from further plummeting.